Posted by Quixie at 7:24 PM

 As we can clearly see, there's a top margin there—a left margin too.
 What we see here is therefore the verso side of a top outside corner of a page of a codex.
 We can calculate from all this that it is in fact a chunk of a page from the Gospel of John (verso: 18:31–33, where Pilate is compelled to interrogate Jesus by the Jews, and the recto side: 18:37–38, the bit where Pilate finally asks his perennial question, "What is truth?", respectively).

 Paleographers who have examined the fragment have identified the style of Greek as Hadriatic.
 It's the only kind of dating that has been done on it.
 Based on this paleographical verdict, a date range of 117–138 CE has been proposed.
 The dating process basically consisted of comparing and contrasting this specimen with other known samples of ancient writing (you'd be surprised to know how precious few there actually exist).
 It was subsequently placed on what they speculate is an appropriate place on a historical time-line.
 It is thus hailed as the earliest extant manuscript of any New Testament text that we have anywhere.
 This date range has been repeated so often that it has become almost axiomatic; scholars take it for granted these days.
-Most people in fact just round it off and say 125.
+Most people in fact just round it off and simply say 125 C.E.

 While I recognize the value that such a method would have as a secondary form of verification of a date, by itself the method lacks the empirical precision that would be required for the kind of certitude that is bestowed on the dating of this fragment by scholarship in recent years.
 It seems to me that a wider window is likely needed, given this intrinsic subjectivity.
 Perhaps from 100-160 (adding a couple of decades to each end of the scale).
 This is not an insignificant difference.

-Should we not perhaps radiocarbon date the fragment?
+Again, should we not perhaps radiocarbon date the fragment?

 I realize that some folks would be up in arms about destroying a portion of such an old fragment of a gospel in the process (it's pretty tiny to begin with, it's true), but i think it is far more important for the furthering of our understanding of these texts to precisely date this manuscript, than it is to revere it to the point where we preclude any further scholarly examination of it.